 Mediation is a process whereby a neutral third party seeks to facilitate an agreement between two parties who have a disagreement.

-Mediation is mandatory according to the State Employee Grievance Procedure Act and seeks to reach a mutually acceptable agreement between the parties before a final decision is required by the State Employee Grievance Committee or an arbitrator.
+Mediation is mandatory according to the State Employee Grievance Procedure Act and seeks to reach a mutually acceptable agreement between the parties before the State Employee Grievance Committee or an arbitrator requires a final decision.

 Mediation conferences are confidential, and participants are limited to no more than three representatives, including legal counsel and the covered employee, for each party.
 The parties who attend a mediation conference must have full authority to negotiate and recommend settlement.
 Since the mediation conference is not an evidentiary hearing, witness testimony during the conference is not appropriate.